Unidata/tds/docs/adminguide/src/site/pages/installation_upgrade/TdsBehindProxy.md

     # vi http.conf
     ~~~

-    Add the following configurations to the `workers.properties` module to define a `worker` that will handle communication between the Apache HTTPD server and Tomcat.
+    Add the following configurations to the `workers.properties` module to define a `worker` that will handle communication between the Apache HTTP Server and Tomcat.

     ~~~bash
     # workers.properties